alemart/surgescript/docs/engine/player.md

 Locks the horizontal controls of the player for a few `seconds` (left and right input will be ignored during that time).

+*Arguments*

+* `seconds`: number.
+Specify how long the horizontal controls of the player will stay locked.

 #### focus

 `focus()`